Gentlemen's club: Finland

-The most notable gentlemen's club in Finland is Helsinki Finnish Club founded on 25 April 1876 in Helsinki, dedicated to preserving Finnish culture, national traditions, and the Finnish language.
-There is also other Finnish Clubs, which are located in other Finnish cities such as Tampere, Pori, and Oulu.
+a notable gentlemen's club in Finland.
+It was founded on 25 April 1876 in Helsinki, dedicated to preserving Finnish culture, national traditions, and the Finnish language.
+There are also other Finnish Clubs in other Finnish cities such as Tampere, Pori, and Oulu.
 The Vyborg Finnish Club was established in 1888, but after World War II, Finland lost Vyborg to the Soviet Union; the Vyborg Finnish Club is currently located in Helsinki.
 Another club worth mentioning, originally from Vyborg, is the Pamaus Society, which is now also active at the Karelia House in Helsinki.

+The Helsinki Bourse Club, founded in 1910, originally a Swedish speaking club, is now a bilingual majority Finnish-language club, which also admits women.

+Clubs devoted to preserving the traditions and heritage of Swedish speaking Finns are Svenska Klubben i Helsingfors (the Swedish Club in Helsinki) founded in 1880, and Svenska Klubben i Åbo (the Swedish Club in Turkku) founded in 1889.

 France

 The English Club of Pau, France chartered by an Anglo-American winter colony in 1856 is now named the le Cercle anglais.